-The Wave opens nationwide in theaters and on VOD January 17th, 2020.
+The Wave is a drug movie.
+Lots of people take them, in this film.
+The Wave released to VOD January 17th, 2020.
 I watched it as soon as I was sent the screener.
 Starring Justin Long, Tommy Flanagan, Donald Faison, the cast is what appealed to me.
 I like Justin Long.
 I’m also a mild fan of Donald Faison from his days in Scrubs the TV series.

 The distributors are Epic Picture Group with the movies’ production from Echo Wolf Productions.
 If you’ve never heard of the film, the teaser trailer is below.
 It starts with a voiceover about being caught in a dream.
 There is lots of drug-taking and alcohol consumption and it immediately presents itself, describing the wave as when the drugs kick in.
 Yes, it’s that type of film.
 As a side note, whether or not this is a film to recommend watching under the influence, I’m not sure.
 But if that sort of thing floats your boat, have at it.
 There is certainly a pretty good soundtrack to go with the pictures on the screen.